Temporary Email

 FAQ

-How can QA teams use temporary email?
+How can QA teams use temporary email safely?

-What rules should QA teams set?
+What should a QA runbook record?

 Need a quick disposable inbox?